 What a difference a month makes!
 The Thrive Garden beds have been enjoying the rain and warmth, herbs and vegetables exploding with growth.
 Despite being planted only four weeks ago, we are already harvesting.
 You might be tasting coriander from the Thrive Garden in your next meal at A Pot of Courage.
 The chard is almost ready to begin picking and will go out in our weekly fresh food boxes to families experiencing difficulty.
 Corn are racing beans ever upwards and the pumpkins are getting ready to cascade over the sides of the beds.
 Our tomato has its first set of flowers.
 Spring is such an exciting time.

-The Thrive Garden is a pilot growing project supported by The Ballarat Foundation to increase access to culturally resonant fresh food to Ballarat’s diverse multicultural communities.
+The Thrive Garden is a pilot growing project supported by The Ballarat Foundation and the Victorian Government to increase access to culturally resonant fresh food to Ballarat’s diverse multicultural communities.
 For more information contact firstname.lastname@example.org.

 Fresh Food Drop-Off